Stowe Gardens: Parkland

 The buildings in the park include:

 The Lamport Lodge

-This, uniquely for the gardens, red brick lodge, in a Tudor Gothic style, with two bay windows either side of porch and is a remodelling of 1840–1841 by Blore of an earlier building.
+This building, a red brick lodge, was built in a Tudor Gothic style, with two bay windows either side of porch and is a remodelling from 1840 to 1841 by Blore of an earlier building.
 It acts as an entrance through the ha-ha.
-There are three sets of iron gates, that consists of one carriage and two flanking pedestrian entrances.
-They lead to an avenue of Beech trees planted in 1941 that lead to the Gothic Temple.
+There are three sets of iron gates, which consist of one carriage and two flanking pedestrian entrances.
+They lead to an avenue of Beech trees which were planted in 1941 that lead to the Gothic Temple.

 Oxford Avenue

 The Grand Avenue by the Corinthian Arch turns to the west to join the Queen's Drive that connects to the Oxford Avenue just below the Boycott Pavilions.
 The Oxford Avenue was planted in the 1790s, and sold to the National Trust in 1985 by the great-great-grandson of the 3rd Duke, Robert Richard Grenville Close-Smith (1936–1992), a local landowner.
 Close-Smith was the grandson of the Honourable Mrs. Caroline Mary Close-Smith, who was the 11th Lady Kinloss's daughter.
 This was one of the first acquisitions of the trust at Stowe.